KeeLouise/polish-and-paws/README.md

 ## Website Goal

     This website is targeted to dog owners whom are looking for a grooming service for their dog.
-I want to draw this audience in by using a visually appealing logo and colours, also using some interactive elements to keep users interested.
+I wanted to draw this audience in by using a visually appealing logo and colours, also using some interactive elements to keep users interested.

 ## List of sources